sba1/simpledance/ReadMe.txt

 History
 ~~~~~~~
+0.9 (23/12/2010)
+ - Reupload as the old archive got lost.

 0.8 (07/05/2003)
- - Implemented Gradientfill for Foot steps and some cosmetical changes
+ - Implemented gradient fill for foot steps and some cosmetical changes
  - Added "View" Menu
- - Added possibility to export the steps as PDF file
  - Added some patterns

 0.7 (05/04/2003)